-NOTE: See the Dell Inspiron Help file for information on standby mode.
-To access help, see "Finding Information for Your Computer" on page 17.
+NOTE: For information on standby mode, see the Dell Inspiron Help file.
+To access the help file, see page 16.

 CHECK THE POWER LIGHT - When the power light is lit or blinking, the computer has power.
 If the power light is blinking, the computer is in standby mode-press the power button to exit standby mode.
 If the light is off, press the power button to turn on the computer.